The perfect Portugal Packing List – What to wear in Portugal

 Resistant boots or shoes: Give preference to those boots that do not let water in, in case of a few raindrops.
 After all, nobody likes to have wet socks and shoes.

 Umbrella: The umbrella is an indispensable item in your winter suitcase.
-Although it is not normal to rain for a whole day or a week non-stop, in winter you can expect overall rainy weather.
+Although it is not normal to rain non-stop for a whole day or a week, in winter, you can expect overall rainy weather.

 Warmer clothes: Pack warm clothes!
 Not necessarily fur coats, just a warm undershirt, a sweater, and a jacket on top, and you will be ready for the Portuguese autumn/winter.